 When PC Insiders was announced a few years back, the public and the media were a bit shocked.
-Loblaw’s was basically introducing a subscription service that would give you some benefits, but who would pay $9.99 a month or $99 annually for it?
+Loblaw’s was basically introducing a subscription service that would give you some benefits, but who would pay $9.99 a month or $99 annually, plus tax for it?

 As someone who shops at No Frills, Loblaws, Shoppers Drug Mart, and Joe Fresh, I was mildly interested but I didn’t think much of it and didn’t bother to check it out when it officially launched.
 In hindsight, this was a mistake.
 I think PC Optimum is one of the best retail loyalty programs out there so if there was a chance to earn even more points, I should have immediately looked into it.

 It may have taken some time, but I’m now finally a PC Insiders subscriber.
 Read my PC Insiders review now to find out what I think of the program and if it’s worth paying for.

 - $99 PC Travel credit (with annual subscription)

 - Earn 200 PC Optimum points per $1 spent on PC Organics products, Joe Fresh purchases, PC Black Label Collection purchases, all brands of baby diapers and formula, and all luxury beautyBOUTIQUE products on shoppersdrugmart.ca